DAY 1

 B, L, D included

-Accompanied by an expert naturalist guide, we begin our wildlife observations with a visit to the Panama Rainforest Discovery Centre in the heart of the National Park.
-Their 100 ft observation tower gives excellent views over the forest canopy, with chances to see mantled howler monkeys, soaring turkey and king vultures.
-A walk (2 km) may produce sloths, coatimundis, toucans and red-lored Amazon parrots.
-After lunch, we visit the excellent Museum of the Canal at Miraflores Locks and watch ships undertaking the complex transit of the Canal.
+Accompanied by an expert naturalist guide, we begin our wildlife observations with a visit to the Rainforest Discovery Centre in the heart of the National Park.
+The 100 ft observation tower gives excellent views over the forest canopy, with chances to see mantled howler monkeys with soaring turkey and king vultures above.
+A walk (5 km) may produce sloths, coatimundis, toucans and red-lored Amazon parrots.
+After lunch, we visit the excellent Museum of the Canal at Miraflores Locks and observe ships undertaking the complex transit of the Canal.

 DAY 3